ucb-rit/savio-training-slurm-2020/slurm.md

 Here are some errors that might result in your job never even being queued.

-Make sure account/partition/QoS combo is legitimate:
+- Make sure account/partition/QoS combo is legitimate:

 ```
 [paciorek@ln002 ~]$ srun -A co_stat -t 5:00 -q savio_normal -p savio3 --pty bash
 srun: error: Unable to allocate resources: Invalid qos specification
 ```

-Request 2 CPUs for each GPU:
+- Request 2 CPUs for each GPU:

 ```
 [paciorek@ln002 ~]$ srun -A ac_scsguest -t 5:00 -p savio2_gpu --gres=gpu:1 --pty bash
 srun: error: Unable to allocate resources: Invalid generic resource (gres) specification
 ```

-Need to request FCA renewal or pay for extra service units:
+- Need to request FCA renewal or pay for extra service units:

 ```
 [paciorek@ln002 ~]$  srun -A fc_paciorek -p savio2  -t 5:00 --pty bash
 srun: error: This user/account pair does not have enough service units to afford this job's estimated cost

+[paciorek@ln002 ~]$  check_usage.sh -a fc_paciorek
+Usage for ACCOUNT fc_paciorek [2020-05-31T10:00:00, 2020-11-06T14:33:06]: 1 jobs, 0.05 CPUHrs, 0.05 SUs used from an allocation of 0 SUs.
 ```

 However, in most cases, even if you provide invalid values, your job will be queued rather than immediately returning an error.